StPaulStylee/100DaysOfCode/README.md

 Began the rewrite of the MNTEch site using Grid.
 I began building the navigation.
 ### Thoughts:
 This is a lot tougher when  you're doing it on your own.
 I really didn't get much done, but I am applying and that is what is really going to help me actually learn this stuff.
 I'm excited to get back at it tomorrow.

+## Day 24: December 28, 2017
+### What I did:
+Finished the rewrite of the navbar with css grid
+### Thoughts:
+Feels better to do some CSS grid in real life.
+It was pretty tough yesterday but even after a couple of days in implementing it, it is coming a little more naturally.